 When breast feeding the first thing to do is to address Mum’s diet………..

 Breast milk is made from mother’s food intake and some babies, especially reflux or windy babies who are gut sensitive, can be in discomfort from drinking wind forming breast milk.
 Main culprits are the onion family and chilli family… so peppers, leeks, spring onions, hot spices and sauces made from these ingredients (even when cooked) are a big no no!
-Take a look at my previous blog post on eating for breast feeding and what not to eat; you might be surprised on what foods can upset your baby’s tiny tum.
+Take a look at my help and advice pages:

 Use the right teat shape, size and bottle for your baby’s suck……